What Do Hamburgers Have To Do With Gender?

 Your purchase helps support NPR programming.
 How?

-Consider this list of names for hamburgers that are now, or have been, on the market: Thick Burger; Whopper; Big Mac; Big Boy; Chubby Boy; Beefy Boy; Super Boy.

 "Given the double entendre of big hamburgers standing in for erections, it is no surprise that some companies advertise their fare via women who can cram a hamburger, a Thick Burger, a Whopper, a Big Boy, etc., into their mouths.
-Carl's Jr. makes repeated use of this trope of a woman's mouth stuffed with burger....
+Carl's Jr. makes repeated use of this trope of a woman's mouth stuffed with burger. ...
 One advertisement for Hardee's demonstrated the size of their Monster Thickburger by showing a woman stuffing her fist into her mouth.
 Called 'Fist Girl,' it was dubbed 'BJ Girl' and 'Deep Throat' Burger on the web.
 These are not just fantasies of sex but of control and humiliation of women."

-Adams approaches her topic as an animal-rights advocate as well as a feminist.
+Adams approaches her topic as an animal rights advocate as well as a feminist.
 She reminds us what the "everyday object" of a hamburger really is: "The burger — minced, macerated, ground — is the renamed, reshaped food product furthest away from the animal."

 In this way, taking into account the lives of cows, as well as women, Adams convincingly explores the "violence at the heart of the hamburger."

 Note, though, that the book isn't called "Hamburger" — and this allows Adams to explore the veggie burger, too.
-Somehow, I had always assumed that the veggie burger emerged as a product of the '60s counterculture and '70s vegetarian movements, but Adams shows this isn't so.
+Somehow I had always assumed that the veggie burger emerged as a product of the 1960s counterculture and '70s vegetarian movements, but Adams shows this isn't so.
 She concludes that the veggie burger "evolved side-by-side with the hamburger throughout the twentieth century."

 It's impossible to pinpoint the time and place where the hamburger originated.
 The first U.S. fast-food hamburger chain, White Castle, opened in 1921; the McDonald brothers opened their first burger drive-in in 1937.
 As early as 1885, though, people were offering at state fairs products that came close: meatballs between two pieces of bread in Wisconsin, a cooked sausage patty in New York.

 Similar issues cloud the origins of the veggie burger.
 Recipes for vegetable cutlets and bean croquettes appeared in cookbooks at the turn of the 20th century.
-Even in the 1890s, food inventors with household name recognition — Kellogg, Post — were preparing meatless foods with seitan, nuts, and soybeans.
+Even in the 1890s, food inventors with household name recognition — Kellogg, Post — were preparing meatless foods with seitan, nuts and soybeans.
 Later, meat rationing during World War II boosted this kind of experimentation.

 Does the history of the veggie burger diverge from that of the hamburger when it comes to gender, though?
 I asked Adams to explain: If the hamburger is associated with masculinity, what about the veggie burger?
 Is it gendered, too, and, if so, in a more plastic/flexible way?